 In the year 2020, the youngest Boomer will turn 56.
-Think about this for a moment in less than a decade; the youngest Boomers will all be Senior Citizens.
+Moreover, in less than a decade, the youngest Boomers will all be Senior Citizens.

 The Boomer generation was at one time full of fire and changing the world — the Boomer generation lately has been accused of flaming out and no longer relevant.

-According to dictionary.com, “OK boomer is a viral internet slang phrase used, often in a humorous or ironic manner, to call out or dismiss out-of-touch or close-minded opinions associated with the baby boomer generation and older people more generally.”
+According to dictionary.com, “OK boomer is a viral internet slang phrase used, often humorously or ironically, to call out or dismiss out-of-touch or close-minded opinions associated with the baby boomer generation and older people more generally.”

-The catchphrase, “Ok Boomer,” has been making the social media rounds and reinforcing the thinking; boomers are not connected with the rest of the world, living in their heydays.
+The catchphrase, “Ok Boomer,” has been making the social media rounds.
+Therefore, reinforcing the thinking; boomers are not connected with the rest of the world, living with their heydays behind them.

-My concern is not about Boomers flaming out or not being relevant; my interest is the number of Boomers running out of sustainable income and wealth.
+My concern is not about Boomers flaming out or not being relevant; however, my concern is the number of Boomers running out of sustainable income and wealth.

-The Boomer generation forecasted to live longer than any other generation, and now with different ages having poor health habits and the opioid crisis, Boomers are predicted to have longevity past preceding generations.
+The Boomer generation is forecasted to live longer than any other generation.
+With different ages having poor health habits and the opioid crisis, Boomers are predicted to have past preceding generations.

-Between 2030 and 2040, there will be over one million people over the age of 100, ten times the current number.
+Between 2030 and 2040, over one million people will be over 100, ten times the current number.
 These million centenarians are only the tip of the global grey wave to populate this earth.

-You might think the coronavirus will impact these numbers; remember it is all about one’s health.
-Many Boomers can defeat the coronavirus because of their ability to take care of the physical health side of life; it is financially where boomers may not have the stamina.
+You might think the coronavirus will impact these numbers; remember, it is all about one’s health.
+Many Boomers can defeat the coronavirus because of their ability to take care of the physical health side of life; financially, boomers may not have the stamina.

-The longevity of Boomers will put a strain on most countries; many Boomers will not have the funds to support their essential costs to live.
+Boomers’ longevity will strain most countries; many Boomers will not have the funds to support their essential costs to live.

-The coronavirus is impacting all world governments severally, and the countries’ indebtedness will put an unbelievable strain on all government programs, including health care and long-term care facilities.
+The coronavirus impacts all world governments severely.
+The countries’ indebtedness will put an unbelievable strain on all government programs, including health care and long-term care facilities.

-Boomers will need to protect themselves against being cast aside and considered disposable, look at the issues at long-term care facilities and how we are treating our seniors over eighty.
-We, as a society, have allowed coronavirus to run rampaged through the long-term care facilities, with no one having consequences for their actions.
+Boomers will need to protect themselves against being cast aside and considered disposable.
+Look at the issues at long-term care facilities and how we are treating our seniors over eighty.
+As a society, we have allowed coronavirus to run rampaged through the long-term care facilities, with no one having consequences for their actions.